COVID-19 has pushed high-school football in Washington, California to spring. What does that mean for college recruiting?

 And he’s one of the lucky ones.

 On Tuesday the Washington Interscholastic Activities Association officially moved its football season to the spring, with practices beginning in late February and playoffs ending in early May.
-Highly coveted recruits such as Heims — or Washington standouts Sam Huard, J.T.
-Tuimoloau, Emeka Egbuka, etc. — have earned scholarship offers.
+Highly coveted recruits such as Heims — or Washington standouts J.T.
+Tuimoloau and Emeka Egbuka — have earned scholarship offers.
 They can sit out a season and still sign with their school of choice.

 Five-star Centennial (Calif.)
 High School defensive end Korey Foreman — the No. 1 player in the country, according to the 247Sports Composite — tweeted, “if they make me choose between my senior season or going to college … please believe i’m headed to my first (college) camp .. no questions asked”.
+Four-star Lincoln (Tacoma) High School linebacker Julien Simon also announced on Instagram that he will forgo his senior campaign to enroll at USC in January.

+On the other side, five-star UW quarterback commit Sam Huard told KOMO on Wednesday that he will play his senior season at Kennedy Catholic next spring rather than enrolling early at Washington.

 But what about less publicized prospects who were banking on breakthrough senior seasons to be noticed by college coaches?
 Considering that college football’s Division I signing periods — Dec.
 16-18 and Feb.
 3-April 1 — end before the conclusion of Washington’s spring football season, some local recruits may move out of the state to play their senior seasons elsewhere.